joxoleon/kh-content/Content/TemplatePrompts/Lesson.md

    - **Sections**:
      - **Definition and Introduction**:
        - Use the delimiter `=== Section: [Title] Introduction ===` to start this section (replace `[Title]` with the lesson title).
-       - Begin with a clear, descriptive heading for the introduction.
+       - **Start this section with a clear, descriptive heading for the introduction - use the title of the lesson for this.**
        - Provide a concise definition and introduction, focusing on the topic’s purpose and significance.
        - Emphasize key definitions or principles with quotation blocks (e.g., `> Dependency Injection is...`).
        - Use **bold** formatting to highlight important acronyms, terms, or phrases that should be easily memorable.